Renesas to buy Apple supplier Dialog Semi for $5.9 billion

-(Reuters) — Renesas Electronics and Dialog Semiconductor said on Monday they had agreed for the Japanese chipmaker to buy the Frankfurt-listed design bureau for 4.9 billion euros ($5.9 billion) in cash.
+(Reuters) — Renesas Electronics and Dialog Semiconductor said on Monday they had agreed to the Japanese chipmaker’s bid to buy the Frankfurt-listed design bureau for 4.9 billion euros ($5.9 billion) in cash.

-“The transaction we announced today represents our next important step in catapulting Renesas’ growth plan,” said Hidetoshi Shibata, President and CEO of Renesas, of the latest in a string of acquisitions in recent years.
+“The transaction we announced today represents our next important step in catapulting Renesas’ growth plan,” said Hidetoshi Shibata, president and CEO of Renesas, of the string of acquisitions in recent years.

-Dialog said the agreed deal represented a “compelling opportunity” for its shareholders.
-Its board of directors would unanimously recommend the offer.
+Dialog said the proposed deal represented a “compelling opportunity” for its shareholders and that its board of directors would unanimously recommend the offer.

-The agreed deal comes after Renesas and Dialog agreed in August to cooperate in automotive computing platforms, while a global shortage of semiconductors has forced some car makers to curb production.
+The deal comes after Renesas and Dialog agreed in August to cooperate in automotive computing platforms, while a global shortage of semiconductors has forced some carmakers to curb production.

-It also follows a series of acquisitions by Renesas in recent years, underpinned by its quest to increase its share of analogue chips used to process signals for things such as sound, light and temperature.
+It also follows a series of acquisitions by Renesas in recent years, underpinned by its quest to increase its share of analog chips used to process signals for things like sound, light, and temperature.

-Renesas, which has a market share of around 30% for microcontrollers used in cars, bought U.S. chip design firm Integrated Device Technology Inc in 2018 for $6.7 billion following the $3.2 billion purchase of U.S. chipmaker Intersil in 2017.
+Renesas, which has a market share of around 30% for microcontrollers used in cars, bought U.S. chip design firm Integrated Device Technology in 2018 for $6.7 billion following the $3.2 billion purchase of U.S. chipmaker Intersil in 2017.

 Renesas said it would issue up to 270 billion yen ($2.6 billion) in new shares to help fund the deal.

-It anticipates incremental revenue growth from the deal of approximately $200 million in four to five years after the deal close, while cost savings of $125 million would materialise over three years.
+It anticipates incremental revenue growth from the deal of approximately $200 million in four to five years after the deal close, while cost savings of $125 million are expected to materialize over three years.

 Low energy future

-Dialog specialises in power-management chips and low-energy Bluetooth products used in fitness trackers and cordless earphones.
+Dialog specializes in power-management chips and low-energy Bluetooth products used in fitness trackers and cordless earphones.

-It agreed in 2018 to transfer people and patents involved in designing the main power management chip used in iPhones to Apple in a $600 million deal that left it a smaller and more broad based business.
+It agreed in 2018 to transfer people and patents involved in designing the main power management chip used in iPhones to Apple in a $600 million deal that left it a smaller and more broad-based business.

-“We have successfully executed on a diversification strategy that positions Dialog for high growth,” said Dialog CEO Jalal Bagherli, praising the fit of its platform with Renesas’ embedded computing, analogue and power portfolio capability.
+“We have successfully executed on a diversification strategy that positions Dialog for high growth,” said Dialog CEO Jalal Bagherli, praising the fit of Dialog’s platform with Renesas’ embedded computing, analog, and power portfolio capability.

 Apple spends more on silicon for its iPhones than the entire car industry, estimates Mirabaud analyst Neil Campling, in one indicator of the technology gap that automotive suppliers need to close as more electric and self-driving cars hit the streets.